 This form is for bookings only - you can not use it to check availability.
-Here is why Features Near village Association member Western style toilet Has email contact Calm beach Sandy Beach IDR 0 to 350,000 Details
+Here is why Features Near village Western style toilet Has email contact Calm beach Sandy Beach IDR 0 to 350,000 Details

 Tanjung Mefiyai Homestay has four private bungalows and a large three room bungalow.
 All bungalows have spacious verandahs with ocean views.
 Meals are served on the bungalow verandahs, with each room having a small table and chairs supplied.

 A bathroom and toilet are provided in separate rooms in an outbuilding behind the homestay.
 The bathroom building features pebble paved concrete floors and provides bucket bathing and a western style toilet.

 Electricity is provided by generator from sunset until around midnight.
 Mobile phone signal was erratic during our visit, varying between full bars of reception and none at all.
 We don’t know if that is usual, or a temporary network or tower problem.

 Tanjung Mefiyai Homestay is very close to the village of Saukabu, where basic supplies can be purchased from a few small shops.

 As everywhere in Raja Ampat, waste disposal is problematic.
 The only way to avoid being a conributor to

 the trashing of paradise is to take all your inorganic waste away with you when you leave.

 Very little English is spoken at Tanjung Mefiyai, so bring a phrasebook if you don’t speak Bahasa Indonesia.